 Catering

 The Centre does not provide catering, or recommend a catering business to the Hirer.
 No crockery or cutlery are supplied.
 Should the Hirer require catering, they must arrange this directly with a catering provider.
 It is highly recommended that the Hirer arranges catering to be delivered at break times to keep fresh.
 All food and drink must be stored in containers provided by the Hirer or caterer.
 Fridges/freezers in Centre training/commercial kitchens may not be used by hirers to store food.
-There
+There is to be not heating / cooking of food in the meeting rooms; no exception.

 CCTV surveillance